Uniswap v4 & Aggregators

 Both tokens are 18 decimals; all prices are WAD (1e18) tGBP-per-wstGBP.

-Swapping on v4 — WsgemSwapRouter
+Swapping on v4 with WsgemSwapRouter

 v4 swaps against this hook must be settle-first (pay the input before the swap

 executes).
-Route through WsgemSwapRouter or any settle-first solver — a plain
+Route through WsgemSwapRouter or any settle-first solver; a plain

 swap-then-settle v4 router will revert.